stackblitz/docs/docs/guides/user-guide/general-faqs.md

 Codeflow runs on top of [WebContainers](/guides/user-guide/available-environments#webcontainers), which currently support **Node.js 16**.

-### Does any company use Stackblitz IDE for their daily development work?
+### Does any company use Stackblitz editor for their daily development work?

 At StackBlitz, we do!
-We use Stackblitz IDE for our internal dev work, including PR reviews.
-In fact, this docs page has been built in Stackblitz IDE.
+We use the Stackblitz editor for our internal dev work, including PR reviews.
+In fact, this docs page has been built in the Stackblitz editor.

 It's a new product that has **just** been released so check back here in a few months.

-### Which repos can/not be opened in Stackblitz IDE?
+### Which repos can/not be opened in Stackblitz editor?

-Stackblitz IDE should be able to open any repository.
+The Stackblitz editor should be able to open any repository.
 When it comes to *running* it, your toolchain needs to be compatible with WebContainers.

 ### Does my code persist between sessions?